Our Computing Curriculum

 In our daily lives technology can be found all around us and this will play an important role in our pupils' lives.
 Therefore, at Riddings Infant and Nursery School, our aim is to provide our pupils with the opportunity to develop the skills and knowledge that will enable them to use technology positively, responsibly and safely.

-We seek to provide a curriculum in which pupils are able to broaden their knowledge and skills in relation to the different aspects of computing (computational thinking, information technology and digital literacy) so that they are able to use technology to support and enhance their learning across a variety of curriculum areas.
-We encourage staff to try and embed computing across the whole curriculum to make learning creative and accessible, supporting the developing independence of our pupils.
+We seek to provide a curriculum in which pupils are able to broaden their knowledge and skills in relation to the different aspects of computing (online safety and digital literacy, computational thinking and information technology) so that they are able to use technology to support and enhance their learning across a variety of curriculum areas.
+We encourage staff to embed computing across the whole curriculum to make learning creative and accessible, supporting the developing independence of our pupils.

-At Riddings Infant and Nursery our Computing Scheme of Work identifies how each of the three strands identified above (computational thinking, information technology and digital literacy) thread through our curriculum in the EYFS and Key Stage 1.
+At Riddings Infant and Nursery our Computing Scheme of Work identifies how each of the three strands identified above (online safety and digital literacy, computational thinking and information technology) thread through our curriculum in the EYFS and Key Stage 1.
 Computing is taught through a combination of specific taught sessions aimed at introducing core skills and knowledge and ongoing opportunities to develop and embed these across a variety of curriculum areas.
 The scheme of work is supported by our Computing skills ladder which class teachers use to inform their planning in order to build on pupils' knowledge/skills year on year to deepen and challenge our learners.

-We encourage our children to be active participants in the curriculum we deliver, encouraging them to think about both why and how we are learning these new skills/ knowledge so that they can begin to think about how computing can support their learning as they move through our school and beyond.
+We encourage our children to be active participants in the curriculum we deliver, seeking to enable them to think about both why and how we are learning new skills/ knowledge so that they can recognise the ways in which computing can support their learning as they move through our school and beyond.

 We believe equipping our pupils with the skills to safely and responsible use technology is extremely important in enabling them to maintain a healthy relationship between education and technology.
 We encourage regular discussions between staff and pupils to best embed and understand this and our Safeguarding Squad play an important part in this.